 maxSimultaneousUsagePerConnection: 8

-The Script Cache and Script Parameterization
+The Script Cache And Script Parameterization

-There are a lot of good performance related tips in the Apache TinkerPop docs, we’ll follow a few here.
+There are a lot of good performance-related tips in the Apache TinkerPop docs, we’ll follow a few here.
 First, a few things about the load script.

-The “addV”’s will be executed by the Groovy script engine embedded in Gremlin server.
+The “addV”’s will be executed by the Groovy script engine embedded in the Gremlin server.
 There is one thing in particular that is a performance killer when it comes to script execution, script compilation.
 The Gremlin Server has a script cache, so if the hash of the script that is sent over lines up with a cached and already compiled script, no compilation is needed.
-If Gremlin Server doesn’t get a hit, expect a nasty compilation penalty on every query.
-Usually similar queries will be sent over and over and over.
-Our experiment just repeatedly inserts 10 new people.
-The key here to getting a cache hit every time the script is sent is to turn the parts of the scripts that change, the property values, into variables.
-That way, the Groovy that is sent over will be exactly the same every time, thereby matching the cached script.
-The script parameterization feature can be used to attach the unique property values every time, which will be seeded into the script’s runtime when it’s executed.
-See here for the syntactical details and note.

 Batching

-Looking at our script, you’ll notice that I’m including more than one addV per call.
-The exact number you’ll want to send over at once may vary, but the basic idea holds that there are performance benefits to be gained from batching.
-In addition to batching, note that I chained all of the mutations into a single traversal.
-This amortizes the cost of traversal compilation, which can be non-trivial when you’re going for as high of throughput as possible.
 Note that Gremlin is quite powerful and you can mix reads and writes into the same traversal, extending way beyond my simple insert example.
 So keep that in mind as you write your mutating traversals.
 The chosen batch size 10 is rather arbitrary so plan to test a few different sizes when you’re doing performance tuning.

 Serialization

-Response serialization is a CPU intensive operation and can eat into throughput.
-Notice that the queries that are being sent over end with a “count” step.
-We could have also iterated the traversal with an “iterate” so nothing would have come back in the response.
-If the newly minted vertex ids are needed, an “id” step can be added on to the traversal just to return the ids without incurring the full overhead of serializing the vertex objects.
+If the newly minted vertex ids are needed, an “id” step can be added to the traversal just to return the ids without incurring the full overhead of serializing the vertex objects.
 The same advice goes for reads, if the full vertex or edge is not required in the results of a query, update the traversal to selectively return only what is necessary.

-JanusGraph and Gremlin Server
+JanusGraph And Gremlin Server

 Gremlin Server has come up a few times already so you might be saying, “Gremlin Server?
 I’m running JanusGraph”.
 You’re not wrong, but JanusGraph implements the TinkerPop APIs and includes Gremlin Server.
-All remote access to JanusGraph occurs through the Gremlin Server.
-A number of Gremlin Server settings will be discussed below.

 JVM Tuning

 The JanusGraph Gremlin Server startup script located in ./bin/gremlin-server.sh specifies the max heap size as 512 megabytes.
-Since these experiments only test write throughput, we don’t need to worry about the global- or longer-running queries so the majority of objects that get created as part of our inserts will be short lived.
-It is a good idea to monitor the Gremlin Server’s memory usage and likely increase the heap size.
-If the load largely involves short lived objects the new generation size can also be adjusted to lessen the likelihood of unnecessary promotion into the older generations.
+Since these experiments only test write throughput, we don’t need to worry about the global- or longer-running queries so the majority of objects that get created as part of our inserts will be short-lived.

 Thread Pool Worker

-Per the comprehensive Gremlin Server docs, users can specify the number of worker and Gremlin pool threads.
-The docs recommend increasing the worker pool size to at most two times the instance core count.
 The Gremlin pool is responsible for script execution so, like the worker pool, if the Janus server is not fully utilized, increasing its size may allow the server to process more script requests in parallel.
-These settings are found in the Gremlin Server config file: conf/gremlin-server/gremlin-server.yaml

 Id Creation

 Janus vertices are uniquely identified by ids of the Java type long.
 Every time an addV is called, an id needs to be assigned to that vertex.
 These ids come from a pool of ids that Janus “retrieves” when the first requests come in and then throughout normal operation, as the pool is exhausted.
-In a distributed setup, these id blocks must be retrieved carefully, in a manner where it is not possible for more than one Janus instance to grab the same pool of ids.
-If they did, it is possible for two or more Janus instances to step on each other’s mutations.
-Since this operation must be safe across not only multiple threads, but also multiple instances, locks are required.

-When a Janus instance is shutdown, its unused ids go with it and are not returned to the pool.
-This can cause some concern because there are a finite number of ids available.
 The good news is, per the docs: “JanusGraph can store up to a quintillion edges (2^60) and half as many vertices” so the likelihood of running up to this is tiny unless perhaps, you’re regularly reserving very, very, very large id blocks and cycling your Janus instances incredibly frequently.

 Results

 This is going to be a case of “Do as I Say, not as I Do” because when you’re doing performance tuning, it’s not a good idea to go and change a bunch of things all at once.
-One method I would suggest is the USE method that Brendan Gregg describes here.
-Having said that, hopefully these suggestions provide some food for thought when you embark upon your next JanusGraph tuning exercise.

-Experiment 1 - Default Settings injecting 1,000 users / second
+Experiment 1 - Default Settings Injecting 1,000 Users / Second

 This first experiment was run against a freshly unzipped JanusGraph install.
 Gatling was setup to inject 1,000 batches of vertices per second which, taking into account the batch size of 10, translates to 10,000 vertex creations per second.
 The defaults, of particular interest due to the above discussions are: